MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-ingestion.md

 A single premium **Azure Databricks Data Engineering** Workspace should be deployed per Data Landing Zone in the production Ingest and Processing resource group.
 This will enable a complete CI/CD experience and only allow notebooks to be deployed from Azure DevOps or GitHub.

-For Development we would expect Domain Teams to have their own Databricks environments before checking in code to be deployed to the single Azure Databricks workspace in both Test and Production.
+For Development we would expect Integration Ops Teams to have their own Databricks environments before checking in code to be deployed to the single Azure Databricks workspace in both Test and Production.

 The test and production workspaces will be locked off to users, and only managed identity/service principals will have access to it.
 All workspace management will be handled via Rest API.

-Azure Data Factory in the Domain Resource Group should provide the orchestration for calling Azure Databricks jobs.
+Azure Data Factory in the Data Integrations Resource Group should provide the orchestration for calling Azure Databricks jobs.

 The Data Lakes will be mounted into this workspace using service principals.
 See [Access via Service Principal](https://github.com/hurtn/datalake-ADLS-access-patterns-with-Databricks/blob/master/readme.md#pattern-1---access-via-service-principal).

-Domain teams can deploy short, automated jobs on Databricks and expect their clusters to start quickly, execute the job, and terminate.
+Integration Ops teams can deploy short, automated jobs on Databricks and expect their clusters to start quickly, execute the job, and terminate.
 Databricks Pools are recommended to be setup to reduce the time it takes for clusters to spin up for jobs.

-Pipeline created by the Domain Ops teams in Azure Databricks can take data from SOURCE to RAW to ENRICH  to CURATED.
-Domains must deploy their notebooks via a Domain Ops repo using the Domain Ops Service Principle which was created when onboarding their domain.
-The notebook is called from the Domain Azure Data Factory.
+Pipeline created by the Integration Ops teams in Azure Databricks can take data from SOURCE to RAW to ENRICH  to CURATED.
+Data Integrations must deploy their notebooks via a Integration Ops repo using the Integration Ops Service Principle which was created when onboarding their Data Integration.
+The notebook is called from the Data Integration Azure Data Factory.

 It is recommended that enterprises use Azure DevOps to implement a deployment framework for new pipelines which create the dataset folders, assign ACLs, and create a table with or without Databricks Table Access Controls enforced.